stephnan/boodle/README.md

 $ lein cljsbuild once
 ```

-You can run `lein figwheel` if you want a REPL to play with the browser.
-Then
+Otherwise, you can run `lein figwheel` if you want a REPL to play with the
-fire up the server with:
+browser.
+Then fire up the server with:

 ```console
 $ lein run